mrjoelkemp/recorder.js/README.md

 // Set up the recorder to track text changes var recorder = new Recorder.TextAreaRecorder(HTMLTextAreaElement);

-// Play the recording back into the supplied element recorder.play(HTMLTextAreaElement);
+// Play the recording back into the supplied element (using 2x speed) recorder.play(HTMLTextAreaElement, 2);
 ```

 **[CodeMirror](http://codemirror.net/) Editor**